yclas/guides/docs/Payment-set-up-payment-gateways.md

     -   Payline

-**Heads Up!**  Authorize, Stripe, Paymill, 2checkout, Paysbuy, SecurePay, Robokassa, Paguelofacil and Bitpay are only available with premium themes and on all sites hosted at  [Yclas.com](https://yclas.com/)!
+**Heads Up**  Authorize, Stripe, Paymill, 2checkout, Paysbuy, SecurePay, Robokassa, Paguelofacil and Bitpay are only available with premium themes and on all sites hosted at  [Yclas.com](https://yclas.com/).

-Let’s first go through the payment settings we have here, of course you can access payment settings by logging into your admin panel  then go to  **Settings**  >  **Payments**  :
+Let’s first go through the payment settings we have here, of course you can access payment settings by logging into your **Admin Panel ->  **Settings**  >  **Payments**  :

 -   **Payment Currency:**  Pick the currency you want to get paid with.
-Make sure that your chosen Payment Gateway supports that currency!
+Make sure that your chosen Payment Gateway supports that currency.
 -   **Featured ads:**  Turn On or Off the option to feature ad.
 -   **Featured Plans:**  This feature allows you to give users the option to select between different length of the featured of their ad and pay according to your plans.
 Follow  [this guide](Payment-featured-plans.md)  for more.
 -   **Bring to top Ad:**  Turn On or Off the option to bring an ad to top of the list.